 The accompanying proxy is solicited by and on behalf of our Board of Directors, whose Notice of Annual Meeting is attached to this Proxy Statement, and the entire cost of our solicitation will be borne by us.
-In addition to the use of mail, proxies may be solicited by personal interview, telephone, email and facsimile by our Directors, officers and other employees who will not be specially compensated for these services.
+In addition to the use of mail, proxies may be solicited by personal interview, telephone, email and facsimile by members of our Board of Directors or by officers and other employees, none of whom who will be specially compensated for these services.
 We will also request that brokers, nominees, custodians and other fiduciaries forward soliciting materials to the beneficial owners of shares held by the brokers, nominees, custodians and other fiduciaries.
 We will reimburse these persons for their reasonable expenses in connection with these activities.